The First Two Years

 - 4 courses; students are encouraged to take relevant courses or do 1-2 independent studies over the course of their G2 year to prepare general examination fields and write the field essays

-- 3 additional courses; if they have not already taken 1-2 relevant courses or independent studies to prepare their field essays, they can do so this semester
+- 3 additional courses; if they have not already taken 1-2 relevant courses or independent studies to prepare qualifying examination reading lists, they can do so this semester

 - Second summer predissertation research